Glucose-fructose oxidoreductase

-Thus, the two substrates of this enzyme are D-glucose and D-fructose, whereas its two products are D-gluconolactone and D-glucitol.
+The two substrates of this enzyme are D-glucose and D-fructose (shown in its open-chain keto form).
+Its products are glucono-δ-lactone and sorbitol.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with other acceptors.
 The systematic name of this enzyme class is D-glucose:D-fructose oxidoreductase.